 Film Buyer Deals

-Once decide on the film markets you plan to attend, research sales agents and distributors who previously attended.
+Once you decide on the film markets you plan to attend, research sales agents and distributors who previously participated.
 If they deal in your type of movie, reach out to them with an email or telephone call.
 Introduce yourself and your film.
 And then ask if they would be interested in meeting at the market.

-While it is not guaranteed, sometimes the distributor or sales agent will want to evaluate your film before the market for possible representation.
+While it is not guaranteed, the distributor or sales agent may want to evaluate your film before the market for possible representation.
 If your film is a good fit, they will make an offer.
 At this point, you will want to do your due diligence.
 Ask for referrals.
 Talk with the other film producers.
 And get your attorney to review the paperwork.